-I’m a pre-med student, a teaching assistant, a health care volunteer and a hearing-loss researcher.
-And I can do it all because I’m a Bluejay.
-Here, you’ll learn to put your heart into action.
+I was a pre-med student, a teaching assistant, a healthcare volunteer and a hearing-loss researcher.
+And I could do it all because I’m a Bluejay.
+At Creighton, you learn to put your heart into action.

 Biology, College of Arts and Sciences

-I love that it’s the perfect combination of science and caring for people.
-The translational aspect makes it rewarding—we’re taking our work beyond the research lab and into practical applications.
-Our findings could completely change the lives of people with hearing loss.
-I’m using science to fulfill my obligation to care for others.
+My studies were the perfect combination of science and caring for people.
+The translational aspect made it rewarding—we took our work beyond the research lab and into practical applications.
+Our findings had the potential to completely change the lives of people with hearing loss.
+I used science to fulfill my obligation to care for others.

-I’ve also been involved in Creighton’s Cortina Community, which uses service and examination of faith to help students connect a passion for justice with investigating Omaha’s social inequalities.
+I was also involved in Creighton’s Cortina Community, which uses service and examination of faith to help students connect a passion for justice with investigating Omaha’s social inequalities.
 My service site was Completely KIDS, an after-school program aiming to break the cycle of poverty.